 Complete and faithful replication of the genome requires the ability of cells to respond to DNA damage.
 Under normal growth conditions, replication forks formed at the bacterial origin of replication, oriC, frequently encounter sites of DNA damage that can result in their inactivation.
 These stalled replication forks must be efficiently repaired to allow replication of the genome to resume.
 Processes that reinitiate replication at repaired forks thus represent major housekeeping functions in bacteria that are essential for viability.
 In E. coli, a number of proteins, collectively referred to as the primosome, are responsible for reactivating repaired replication forks.
 There are seven proteins comprising the primosome, PriA, PriB, PriC, DnaT, DnaB, DnaC, and DnaG.
-In this project, we study the structure and function of these seven components of primosomal proteins.
+In this project, we study the structure and function of these components of primosomal proteins.

 Copyright © 2017 IMBCC.
 All rights reserved. |